 - offer cash to settle your claim

 If you settle your claim within a month of the event, you have up to a year to get it reassessed if you're not happy.
-See the Insurance Code of Practice for more information.
+See the how to make a home insurance claim for more information.

 Video: Managing insurance claims after a bushfire

 Claiming insurance after a bushfire can be a daunting process.
 Take your time and do your research before making any big decisions.

 Check with your insurer before making any repairs to your property.
 Your insurer may need to authorise repairs and tradespeople before they happen.